v6d-io/v6d/docs/tutorials/kubernetes/efficient-data-sharing-in-kubeflow-with-vineyard-csi-driver.rst

 explicitly mounted to the corresponding path in the source code, and the storageclass_name format of each VolumeOp is ``{vineyard-deployment-namespace}.{vineyard-deployment-name}.csi``.

+There are two ways to add the ``vineyard object`` VolumeOp to the pipeline's dependencies:

+- Each path in the source code is mapped to a volume, and each volume is mounted to the actual path in the source code.
+The benefit is that the source path does not need to be modified.
+- Create a volume for the paths with the same prefix in the source code.
+You can add the prefix ``/vineyard`` for the paths in the source code, and mount a volume to the path ``/vineyard``.
+In this way, you can only create one volume for multiple paths/vineyard objects.

 You may get some insights from the modified pipeline ``pipeline-with-vineyard.py``.
 Then, we need to compile the pipeline to an argo-workflow yaml.
 To be compatible with benchmark test, we update the generated ``pipeline.yaml`` and ``pipeline-with-vineyard.yaml``.